DEFENCE FORCE RECRUITING REMAINS OPEN FOR BUSINESS

 Applicants must pass a diving medical before being able to join the CD workgroup.
 Certain illnesses and disabilities relating to diving, particularly pulmonary complaints such as asthma will normally disbar applicants.

-Physical.
-You will also be required to successfully pass a Physical Fitness Assessment (PFA) before enlistment.
+Old standard: You will also be required to successfully pass a Physical Fitness Assessment (PFA) before enlistment.
 This PFA requires you to achieve a higher standard than the general entry fitness level for the Navy.
-You must be able to complete:
+You must be able to complete:+

 - 30 push ups